PetJournal/petjournal.api/README.md

 Server running at http://localhost:<port>}
 ```

 8. To view the documentation with the available routes, access `localhost:<port>/api/docs`.
+If you prefer a dark theme, you can go to `localhost:<port>/api/docs/dark`.

 <a href='#top'>🔼 Back to top</a>